shinchiro/mpv-winbuild-cmake/README.md

 By default, this script set up MAKEJOBS value to 2 by default.
 This follow the rule, 1 core + 1.
 If your pc has more cores, you can increase the MAKEJOBS value in CMakeLists.
-For example, if you have quad core cpu, the MAKEJOBS value should be 5.
+For example, if you have 4-core cpu, the MAKEJOBS value should be 5.

 ### Building Software